misrraimsp/mitop/README.txt

 usage:		 'mitop n'

 This shell script output on screen stadistic information regarding system processes.
 These processes are top-down ordered with the CPU usage ratio, only showing top 'n' ones.
 If not specified, 'n' is set to 10.
 If specified value of 'n' is greater than the number of processes, then information about all of them are shown.

+For more info see:
+'Task Definition.pdf'
+'Final Report.pdf'